All Episodes

 You mean when it was colder than it is now?

-Then it was much colder than it was now.
+And it was much colder than it was now.

-Well, but they were still able to make it.
+Well, but they were still able to make it?

-Some of them probably couldn't run.
+Some of them probably did.

 Probably not.

-Well they call them Irish now.
+Well, they call them Irish now.

 Give them back California because it was theirs.